Cheryl Dunye: Influences

-Dunye cites numerous influences that have contributed to her work including that of Chantal Akerman, Woody Allen, Spike Lee, Godard but notes that Jim McBride's David Holzman's Diary (1967) and Charles Burnett's Killer of Sheep (1977) are some of the "most powerful" influences on her.
+Dunye cites numerous influences that have contributed to her work including that of Chantal Akerman, Woody Allen, Spike Lee, and Jean-Luc Godard but notes that Jim McBride's David Holzman's Diary (1967) and Charles Burnett's Killer of Sheep (1977) are some of the "most powerful" influences on her.

 Her first video, Wild Thing, was an experimental adaptation of the live reading by the black lesbian author and poet Sapphire.
 Some of the other literary figures that Dunye recalls include Harriet Jacobs, Toni Morrison, Audre Lorde and Fannie Hurst.
 Notably she has remarked that her work often brings to mind, American experimental filmmaker Barbara Hammer.
 In terms of style and documentary filmmaking, she says that some of the most influential films for her are the works of Michelle Parkerson including her documentary about Audre Lorde and her film Stormé: The Lady of the Jewel Box.
 For Stranger Inside, Dunye has said that both the adaptations and the novel Imitation of Life played a major part in the mood of the film.

 Style

-"Dunye has described her early films and videos as 'dunyementaries', works in which she integrates 'documentary and fiction,'" but this style is present in most of her following work as well.
-In The Watermelon Woman, personal archival materials are the essential pieces that form the history that the protagonist is searching to discover.
-Photographs, both authentic images from the 1930s and 1940s and recreations made by the director of photography Zoë Leonard, were used in the film and play an important part in the construction of the history that the protagonist seeks.

 In Stranger Inside, Dunye mixes documentary and fiction, as some of the background actors were actual former inmates.
 The film was first conceived as a documentary feature, and it employs documentary techniques, but Dunye felt that a narrative approach would better suit the subject matter.